murlis97/portfolio-viz/project_interviews.md

 _______

+## Feedback from Sushant
+- How long have you been investing in the stock market?
+Been 3 years

+- What factors do you consider while investing in a particular stock/company?
+52 week market graph, highest and lowest points on the graph, any new developments

+- Would you consider yourself to be a risk-taker?
+Yes

+- Does the project provide you any new insights into the stock market conflict?

+- Can this data story convince you to stay away from these “Trending stonks”?

+- Will this story educate you about the risks involved with these “Trending stonks”?

+- Is there anything specific you wish to have seen in this story?

+- What would increase the impact of this story according to you?

+_______

+## Feedback from Shaily

+- How long have you been investing in the stock market?
+Been investing for a year

+- What factors do you consider while investing in a particular stock/company?
+I consider factors like news, stock price history, volatility

+- Would you consider yourself to be a risk-taker?
+I consider myself a slight risk taker

+- Does the project provide you any new insights into the stock market conflict?
+The project somewhat helps provide new insight into the stock market conflict regarding trending stocks and staying away from them

+- Can this data story convince you to stay away from these “Trending stonks”?
+I feel like GME is an extreme scenario for trending stocks so it may not convince me to stay away from trending stocks

+- Will this story educate you about the risks involved with these “Trending stonks”?
+Yes this story educates me on trending stocks and is good information to know for the future.

+- Is there anything specific you wish to have seen in this story?
+Wish i saw the data story for the Zoom stock.
+Something that grew due to pandemic and how it affected it.

+- What would increase the impact of this story according to you?
+Maybe including another trending stock on top of GME and compare to the same stocks as GME

+_______

 ## Feedback from Himanshu
 It is very informative and I look forwad to the final outcome of the project.